News and Events

 Centre Launch Event

 London is at a crossroads.
-Neither a core global city nor a place left behind, it occupies the open middle ground of Canada's urban future.
+Neither a core global city nor a place left behind, it occupies the open middle ground of Ontario’s and Canada’s urban future.
 What kind of future do we want for London, and how do we get there?
 Who should lead, and who needs to be at the table?
-What can we learn from other mid-sized cities?
+What can London learn from other mid-size cities?
+Fundamentally, can London be an intentional city—one that knows what it is, knows what it wants to become, has assembled the resources, including community and intergovernmental support, to get there?

 October 27, 2018